declared the month of March, "Developmental Disabilities Awareness Month," a tradition that remains to this day.

 While building awareness is imperative to helping those with Intellectual and Developmental Disabilities achieve their dreams, we at Monarch saw an opportunity to turn awareness into action in a simple way we can all participate in.

-Whether you're a business owner, family member of someone with special needs, or a friendly face with a big heart for those who are close to ours, we invite you to look around the site and help support the millions of hardworking, engaged, and highly motivated employees with I/DD.
+Whether you're a business owner, family member of someone with special needs or a friendly face with a big heart for those who are close to ours, we invite you to look around the site and help support the millions of hardworking, engaged, and highly motivated employees with I/DD.
 But Saturday isn’t the only day to support inclusion.
 Together, we can support inclusion and spread its benefits every day of the year.

 Are you part of a business or team and are sitting there thinking, "Hey, this sounds wonderful and my organization does a lot to support the inclusive hiring of workers with I/DD," we would love to have you onboard.

 Please email PR@MonarchNC.org or click sign up below with a brief description and how you'd like to partner with us and how we can help promote your business.

 Getting involved is easy peasy.
 Use our Business Finder to discover organizations in your area that are supporting those with special needs, and pay them a visit on March 24th.
 From coffee shops, to clothing stores, to everything in between, North Carolina is full of amazing companies who are invested in making a difference in the lives of people with I/DD.